 An intervention is a change in an approach that is designed to improve learning or behaviour.
-Interventions may include strategies, teaching techniques, modifications, adaptations, changes in curriculum, behaviour interventions and therapies such as speech, physical and occupational therapies.
+Interventions may include strategies, teaching techniques, modifications, adaptations, changes in curriculum, behaviour interventions and therapies such as speech and language therapy, occupational therapy and trauma informed therapies.